The Future of Remote Work is Now.

 1. Accept that remote workers perform just as effectively as those in person, if not more so.

 Time to level set.
 Employees don’t slack off when they’re not in the office.
 According to Gallup, employees who work remotely 60 to 80 percent of the time are more likely than employees who work remotely less than 60 percent of the time to make more progress in their workday.
-Said differently, spending time in a location different from their coworkers is not detrimental to employee progress.
+Said differently, spending time in a location different from their coworkers is not detrimental to productivity for most employees.
 In fact, this autonomy and flexibility could give rise to better performance and employees who feel more connected to their company.

 If you are a people a leader who has someone on your team that perhaps gets distracted easily at work and isn’t performing to their highest potential, instead of restricting an opportunity for them to work remotely (for fear of them veering off-task), perhaps a change of scenery is exactly what that employee needs to be more creative, productive, and focused.